-Three quarters (75%) of NSW voters say they do not support a bid by religious health care providers to ban access to Voluntary Assisted Dying (VAD) in aged care facilities they run, a new poll has found.
+Three quarters (75%) of NSW voters say they do not support a bid by religious health care providers to ban access to Voluntary Assisted Dying (VAD) in aged care facilities they run.

-74.9% of voters surveyed said dying people should have access to all legal medical treatment options in the privacy of their own home, even if this is an aged care facility.
+74.9% of voters surveyed in a new poll said dying people should have access to all legal medical treatment options in the privacy of their own home, even if this is an aged care facility.